 One of the Most Famous and Ornately Detailed World Maps of the Seventeenth Century

-Excellent example of the first state of Henricus Hondius' decorative world map, first issued in the 1630 edition of the Mercator-Hondius Atlas.
+Fine old color example of the 1641 state of Henricus Hondius' decorative world map, first issued in the 1630 edition of the Mercator-Hondius Atlas.
 It includes unique geographic features and lush detail throughout.

-The cartouche at bottom right includes the date 1630, marking this as the first state of the map.
+The cartouche at bottom right includes the date 1641, marking this as the second state of the map.
 Four states of this map have been noted between 1630 and 1666.
 As a result of its popularity, the map served as a base for other cartographers.
 The Hondius examples, however, remain some of the most detailed and decorative.

 The embellished cartouches and whimsical illustrations make this map an excellent example of baroque-style Dutch cartography.
 Bordered by mythical scenes and fantastic beasts, the world map itself includes charming illustrations of sailing vessels and fish, adding further visual interest to an already engaging tableau.

 The mapmaker Henricus Hondius was the son of famed cartographer Joducus Hondius, whose portrait appears at bottom left.
 The map also includes portraits of Gerardus Mercator, Claudius Ptolemy, and Julius Caesar.
 These portraits are not only eye-catching and historically relevant, but also serve to establish Dutch cartography (exemplified by Hondius and Mercator) alongside the Roman cartographic tradition.

 In addition to the numerous beautiful illustrations and map details, several geographic features included on this map are notable, including California as an island, the riverine networks and lakes of North America, and the coastline of Australia.